Dabo Swinney Makes Staff Changes

 Lemanski Hall is a surprise.
 There has been some consternation about DE development since his arrival, especially with respect to players getting better while at Clemson.
 The Tigers have certainly had effective DEs, but it is an open question about how much better some of those guys could have been.

-Best of luck to both Austin and Hall as the embark on the next chapter of their coaching career, wherever that may take them.
+Best of luck to both Austin and Hall as they embark on the next chapter of their coaching career, wherever that may take them.

 Loading comments...